HoaxShark/COMP210_2_AR_VR_task/README.md

 As the player I want to be able to view the model remaining health

+As the Player I want to be able to see the debris coming so that I can move the model to avoid it

 ## Design Details
 After giving the above thought as to what the game will need I will now state my plans on how to implement these requirements.